timheilman/latin/README.md

 Shared Anki flashcard deck paralleling _Wheelock's Latin_, 7th edition.

-This shared deck is not of the faint of heart.
+This shared deck is not for the faint of heart.
 It will require learning the Anki software sufficiently to manage a large deck using fields and tags, and it will teach *all* the material in the textbook, not simply the vocabulary, as the other _Wheelock's Latin_ decks